-Depending on the weather, you can sit down on the friendly patio at the German-inspired Rathskeller Rockford, or get cozy in its dining room or bar.
-Those seeking more of a brewpub vibe can instead opt for Prairie Street Brewery, where you’ll find tasty house-brewed beers and a full food menu in a charming historic building along the Rock River.
+When dinner time rolls around, stop in to the cozy, rustic brewpub at Prairie Street Brewery, where you’ll find tasty house-brewed beers and a full food menu in a charming historic building along the Rock River.

 After breakfast, hit the road for Galena.
 Start with a visit to Horseshoe Mound Preserve, where you can savor the view of rolling hills against the morning sun before the hustle and bustle begins.

 Those who wish to prolong the outdoorsy fun will want to check out Hoof it Goat Treks.
 You’ll get to hike through serene native prairies and forest, but with a delightfully unusual twist —you’ll be accompanied by goats!